 Earlier that year, a flintlock rifle with the stock missing had turned up at the Vancouver Archives as well.
 It was delivered by the innkeeper Thomas York’s daughter-in-law, and she claimed it had belonged to Louie Sam.
 When her husband, a customs officer at Sumas, was clearing off a spot to build the customs house, he had turned it up.
 The York family was, of course, intimate with the details of Sam’s story, and what makes this part of it convincing is the fact that the gun appears to have been swung repeatedly against a hard object.
 Someone had seen to it that nothing would ever come out of that barrel again.

-Jillian Tamaki (jilliantamaki.com) has worked with the New York Times, National Geographic, and The New Yorker.
+Jillian Tamaki (jilliantamaki.com) has drawn for the New York Times, National Geographic, and The New Yorker.